mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

     loop `t
 ```

-Just like ordinary records, Spiral has function in `real_core` for iterating over record types.
+Just like ordinary records, Spiral has a function in `real_core` for iterating over record types.
 So a type like...let me show it in code.

 ```sl
 inl main () =